 In 1976, the people of Covenant Baptist Church decided to formalize their vision for reaching the internationals at OSU who needed the Lord and longed for friendship with Americans.
 Mabel Bahler was a key person in this thrust, leading the ministry for almost three years.
 She became the face of International Friendships Inc. (IFI) in those first years.

 Mabel exemplified selfless living by renting a large house within walking distance of OSU and subletting rooms to international women.
 Sharing the kitchen with them gave her many opportunities to step into their lives, love them like a mom, and learn to cook their foods.
-She listened to them, prayed with them, taught them the Bible and American culture, encouraged, reprimanded, and exhorted them.
-Some of them came to faith in Christ before leaving her home; others turned to Jesus later.
-A few have yet to follow Christ.
-But she left a strong impression on all her housemates—and their future husbands!
+She listened to them, prayed with them, taught them the Bible and American culture, challenged, and encouraged them.
+Some of them decided to follow Jesus before leaving her home; others turned to follow Him later.
+She left a strong impression on all her housemates—and their future families!

 For IFI’s first years, the ministry was run largely by volunteers who were guided by Mabel’s example.
 After several years, however, Covenant people realized that the opportunity to reach the nations who had come to Columbus was bigger than any one church could handle.
-They decided to launch a non-denominational organization that could involve many churches.
+They decided to launch a non-denominational organization that could encourage many churches to serve together.
 They also knew their ministry needed more staff.
 In the summer of 1979, Covenant asked Phil Saksa, a Navigator staff who worked with international students at OSU, to lead the ministry.
-When the people who were part of Phil and Ruth Ann’s ministry joined the volunteers from Covenant, there were about 12 laborers eager to befriend internationals and share Jesus with them.
+When the people who were part of Phil and Ruth Ann’s ministry joined the volunteers from Covenant, there were about 12 people eager to befriend internationals and share Jesus with them.
 With Phil and Mabel’s help, Covenant formed a Board of Directors, established bylaws of governance, and, in 1979, incorporated the ministry as International Friendships Inc. (IFI).

 From 1976, God has guided IFI with promises from His Word, including Isaiah 60:3, “Nations will come to your light”; Isaiah 61:3, “They will be called oaks of righteousness, a planting of the Lord for the display of His splendor”; and Zechariah 8:20-23: “This is what the LORD Almighty says: ‘Many peoples and the inhabitants of many cities will yet come, and the inhabitants of one city will go to another and say, “Let us go at once to entreat the LORD and seek the LORD Almighty.
 I myself am going.”’
 And many peoples and powerful nations will come to Jerusalem to seek the LORD Almighty and entreat Him.
 This is what the Lord Almighty says, ‘In those days ten men from all languages and nations will take firm hold of one Jew by the hem of his robe and say, “Let us go with you, because we have heard the Lord is with you.’”
 As we see God fulfilling these promises, we are confident that He will be faithful to His word now and in the future.